 Each oval, white-to-off-white, film-coated tablet, debossed with "RB 42" on one side and plain on the other side, contains cefprozil 500 mg.
 Nonmedicinal ingredients: hypromellose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, sodium starch glycolate, talc, and titanium dioxide.

 Powder for suspension

-Each bottle contains yellowish-pink-coloured granular powder forming yellowish-pink-coloured suspension on constitution with water.
+Each bottle contains yellowish-pink granular powder forming yellowish-pink suspension on constitution with water.
 The resulting suspension has a characteristic fruity flavour.
 Each bottle contains cefprozil monohydrate equivalent to 125 mg or 250 mg of cefprozil per 5 mL of constituted solution.
-Nonmedicinal ingredients: aspartame, citric acid anhydrous, colloidal silicon dioxide, FD&C Red No. 40 Aluminium Lake, FD&C Yellow No. 6 Aluminium Lake, flavour fruit gum 912, flavour cherry 594 SD, glycine, polysorbate 80, simethicone emulsion, sodium benzoate, sodium chloride, microcrystalline cellulose & carboxymethylcellulose sodium, carboxymethyl cellulose sodium, and sucrose.
+Nonmedicinal ingredients: aspartame, citric acid anhydrous, colloidal silicon dioxide, FD&C Red No. 40 Aluminium Lake, FD&C Yellow No. 6 Aluminium Lake, flavour fruit gum 912, flavour cherry 594 SD, glycine, polysorbate 80, simethicone emulsion, sodium benzoate, sodium chloride, microcrystalline cellulose, carboxymethylcellulose sodium, carboxymethyl cellulose sodium, and sucrose.

 Adults: The recommended dose for adults and adolescents 13 years and older is 250 mg to 500 mg every 12 to 24 hours.
 The exact dose depends on the condition being treated.